HeroCTF/HeroCTF_v3/OSINT/SocialID_1/README.md

 ### Write up

-You can simply check at the source code of the page, https://twitter.com/HeroCTF or use this website https://tweeterid.com/.
+You can simply use this website https://tweeterid.com/.

 ### Flag